CruxConnect/crux-docs/_product_retailer/search_items.md

 : (string) The International Standard Book Number (ISBN) is a unique numberic commercial book identifier.
 If the SKU is a book or can be classified as a book in some way shape or form, then an ISBN may be available for it.

 asin
 : (string) Amazon Standard Identification Number (ASIN) is the unique ID provided by the Amazon company.
-This number may be used to identify and match this SKU up to the proper arraying on Amazon.com.
+This number may be used to identify and match this SKU up to the proper listing on Amazon.com.

 mpn
 : (string) Manufacturer Part Number (MPN) is an identifier given to a part by the manufacturer.
 This number may be used to identify products such as car parts or computer parts that generally have sofisticated systems and readily available software for product management.

-#### Inventory array Object:
+#### Inventory list Object:

 uuid
-: (string) The Universal Unique Identifier for the Inventory array
+: (string) The Universal Unique Identifier for the Inventory list

 name
-: (string) The Name your company has given to this Inventory array
+: (string) The Name your company has given to this Inventory list

 Supplier Object: